How quickly do we grow accustomed to wonders.

 So put on your favorite Christmas song, grab your seasonal beverage of choice and take a stroll down memory lane to see all of Starbucks' holiday cup designs over the years...

-Last year's cups were crafted in classic shades of red, green and white with hints of frosty lilac.
-And, in arguably Starbucks' most sentimental move, each one contained little gift tags to create room for a cheerful message.
+Not only were these cups crafted in classic shades of red, green and white with hints of frosty lilac, but they featured arguably Starbucks' most sentimental move as each one contained little gift tags to create room for a cheerful message.

 Ribbon, Dot, Sparkle and Brand Wrap were the four main designs for the brand's 2020 theme—"Carry the Merry," which was written on two of the samplings.